ART SCIENCE CONNECT: AN INITIATIVE OF THE GRADUATE CENTER, CUNY

 The pursuits of art and science have always been linked.
 Historically, they have shared common concerns, methods, goals, and even practitioners.

-Today, in our hyper-specialized world, we see the need for a productive dialogue between contemporary practices of art and science.
+Today, in our hyper-specialized world, we see the need for a productive dialogue between contemporary practices of art, science, and technology.
 We seek to explore the ways in which they inform one another and to point the way to new modes of collaboration.
 We invite the public to engage with us in this conversation.

 Better Together